ChooseWhy Choose This Program?

-By studying abroad, choosing 3-week intensive courses led by Goucher faculty or semester programs suited to their academic plans, Goucher Women, Gender, and Sexuality Studies students gain a global perspective that enhances their course of study.
-Visit the Office of International Studies website for more information.
+By studying abroad, choosing three-week intensive courses led by Goucher faculty or semester programs suited to their academic plans, Goucher women, gender, and sexuality studies students gain a global perspective that enhances their course of study.
+Visit the Office of Global Education website for more information.

 Opportunities & Internships